top of page

 3.2 Transfer Pricing

 Companies with related-party or cross-border transactions must comply with U.S. transfer pricing rules under IRC §482.
+Requirements include:

-• Arm’s-length pricing
+• Arm’s-length pricing.

-• Documentation support
+• Documentation support.

-• Possible transfer pricing study
+• Possible transfer pricing study.

 Failure to comply may result in penalties.